Afforestation of Generation Forests as part of the climate solution

 We want to create large and healthy forests that are both ecologically and economically valuable.
 With the Generation Forest, we are pursuing a robust and yield-proof concept that turns fallow pastures or former monoculture plantations into mixed forests rich in species.
 In this way, we offer a local economic alternative to unsustainable soybean cultivation and livestock farming and create a social perspective.

-This resilient, permanent mixed forest comprising young and mature trees not only makes a positive impact on our climate, but also provides a home to 50% of the species of flora and fauna living on the land, as well as economic prospects to the local people.
+This resilient, permanent mixed forest comprising young and mature trees not only makes a positive impact on our climate – but also provides a home to 50% of the species of flora and fauna living on the land, as well as economic prospects for the local people.
 In this way, we are creating an all-embracing, sustainable economy.

 The cooperative is a way for me as an individual to play a small part in balancing the environmental, economic and social aspects of sustainability.
 Local employees play an important role in the cooperative's reforestation projects.
 When you talk to them, you sense that they feel involved in every tree that is planted in our forests.